danielyxie/bitburner/doc/source/netscript/netscriptjs.rst

 Browser compatibility
 ---------------------
-As of the time of writing this, Mozilla Firefox and a few other browsers do not support `dynamic import <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import>`_ functionality and therefore cannot run NetscriptJS scripts.
+As of the time of writing this, a few browsers do not support `dynamic import <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import>`_ functionality and therefore cannot run NetscriptJS scripts.
 These browsers will thus only be capable of using Netscript 1.0.

 How to use NetscriptJS
 ----------------------